Home » Types of Debt » HMRC Debt Help & Advice

 Your local council can also send bailiffs to your residence and, if necessary, seize your property in an effort to offset your debts.

-Your local council will send you a maximum of two reminders in the financial year.
-If you continue to miss payments your local council may move to take legal action against you.
+Your local council will send you a maximum of two reminders in a single financial year.
+Following that, if you continue to miss payments your local council may move to take legal action against you.

 HMRC and government debt liability order

 If legal action is taken against you, this will take the form of a ‘liability order’ from the magistrate court.
-This will be a legal demand for payment and can include extra costs such as legal fees, lawyers’ fees and any other expenses associated with retrieving your debts.
+A liability order is a legal request for payment which may include extra costs such as legal fees, lawyers’ fees and any other expenses associated with retrieving your debts.
 You can plead your case in court for not paying.

-If you continue to avoid payment following this, your local council may take the outstanding amount from your wages directly, or it may take it from any benefits you receive, such as Employment and Support Allowance, Income Support or Jobseeker’s Allowance.
+After this, if you keep avoiding payment, your local council may take the outstanding amount from your wages directly, or it may take it from any benefits you receive, such as Employment and Support Allowance, Income Support or Jobseeker’s Allowance.

 “All staff are amazing… nothing ever seems like too much trouble. “